getcodelimit/codelimit/docs/configuration.md

 # Configuration

-## Ignoring functions
+## Excluding functions

-Functions can be excluded from analysis by putting a `# nocl` comment on the line above the start of the funtion, or any line of the function header.
+Functions can be excluded from analysis by putting a `# nocl` comment on the line above the start of the function, or at any line of the function header.

-For example, to ignore a function with a `# nocl` comment above the start of the funtions:
+For example, to ignore a function with a `# nocl` comment above the start of the function:

 ```python
 # nocl